JohannBarth1/songs/drunken-sailor.md

 … Way hay and up she rises
 Way hay and up she rises
 Way hay and up she rises
-Early in the mornin' (whoo!)

-… Stick him in the scupper with a hosepipe on him
-Stick him in the scupper with a hosepipe on him
-Stick him in the scupper with a hosepipe on him
-Early in the mornin'

-… Way hay and up she rises
-Way hay and up she rises
-Way hay and up she rises
-Early in the mornin'

-… Put him in the bed with the captain's daughter
-Put him in the bed with the captain's daughter
-Put him in the bed with the captain's daughter
-Early in the mornin'

-… Way hay and up she rises
-Way hay and up she rises
-Way hay and up she rises
 Early in the mornin'

 … That's what we do with a drunken sailor